 Address: 220 Yale Avenue, Claremont, CA 91711

-Originally a store founded more than 60 years ago, the Folk Music Center transitioned to non-profit status in 1976.
-It still sells musical instruments though.
+Originally a store founded over 60 years ago, the Folk Music Center transitioned to non-profit status in 1976.
+It still sells musical instruments, though.
 It fulfills its mission to provide the public with an interactive experience with music through classes for children and adults and a small museum.

 7. Explore Historic Euclid Avenue

 Address: Euclid Avenue (start at C Street cross street)

 Euclid Avenue in southern California compares to Route 66, from Chicago, Illinois, to Los Angeles, California, bisecting many states.
 Euclid Avenue runs north-south continuously from Prado Regional Park through Upland, then San Antonio Heights.

 The area of Euclid Avenue in downtown Ontario offers a historic neighborhood of mixed architectural styles, including Art Deco, Victorian, and Googie architecture.

 This walkable area also includes the town’s bandstand and town hall.
 The homes on the avenue offer a living museum representing various historical eras and architectural styles.